rremigio/HyperCube/README.md

 The spectrum viewer panel shows the spectrum contained in the currently-selected spaxel.
 You can zoom into a portion of the spectrum by clicking and dragging across the spectrum.
 As you do, a grey rectangular region will indicate the range that will be zoomed to when you release click.
 The new horizontal (spectral) range reflects the one you selected, while the new vertical (signal or flux) range is auto-scaled to show the continuum and the peaks of any lines in that spectral window.
 Right-click anywhere on the spectrum to bring up a `reset zoom` button which can be clicked to set the spectrum viewer window to its original range.

 ### Draw Continuum and Gaussians to Initialize a Model
 Select and lock onto a spaxel containing a spectrum with nice, bright emission lines (in **Fig. 1**, we've locked onto position x=16, y=10), then zoom into the Hα-[N II] line complex (6940--7040 Å).
+With the cursor hovered over the continuum at ~6950 Å, press the `d` key to start placing your linear continuum model.
+One end of the line remains locked at the initial position, while the free end follows the cursor.
+Move to the continuum at ~7030 Å and press the `d` key once more to lock in the continuum model; this will bring up the parameter window which we can ignore for now.

 <img width="985" alt="Screenshot 2025-04-15 at 12 28 36 PM" src="https://github.com/user-attachments/assets/e0862f7a-3ea1-4185-8827-fb76939fa7d2" />

+Now that a linear continuum model has been placed, we can start to place the Gaussians.
+With the cursor at the position of the peak of the [N II] 6548 Å line (redshifted to ~6970 Å in this case, press the `g` key to initialize a Gaussian model: horizontal mouse movement affects the Gaussian width, vertical mouse movement affects the amplitude.
+When you are satisfied with the Gaussian, press the `g` key again to lock it.
+Repeat this for the other two emission lines Hα and [N II]6584 Å.

-**Fig. 1** <em>HyperCube visualizer window showing the white light image of IRAS F23365+3604 (left) and spectrum of spaxel (x,y)=(16,10) zoomed into the Hα-[N II] region of the spectrum (right).
+**Figure 1:** <em>HyperCube visualizer window showing the white light image of IRAS F23365+3604 (left) and spectrum of spaxel (x,y)=(16,10) zoomed into the Hα-[N II] region of the spectrum (right).
 The solid green and orange dashed lines overlaid on the spectrum represent the currently-defined model and model components, respectively.</em>

 # Interactive Usage Mode